TheCacophonyProject/thermal-recorder/README.md

 # thermal-recorder

-This software is used by The Cacophony Project to record thermal video footage from a FLIR Lepton 3 camera when a warm moving object (hopefully an animal) is detected.
+This software is used by The Cacophony Project to record thermal video footage from FLIR Lepton 3 and Boson cameras when a warm moving object (hopefully an animal) is detected.
 Recordings are stored using the project's own CPTV format.